MatanKaufman1/sre-sec-project/README.md

 - **Grafana**: Visualizes the collected metrics through dashboards.
 - **Jenkins**: Exposes metrics for Prometheus to scrape.
 - **Alertmanager**: Triggers Slack notifications based on alerts defined in Prometheus.
-- **VM Host Monitoring**: Monitors the VM host itself using **Node Exporter** to collect system-level metrics (CPU, memory, disk, network usage, etc.).
+- **Node Exporter**: Collects system-level metrics (CPU, memory, disk, network) from the VM host for Prometheus to scrape.

-### Docker Networks

-Each service is connected to a dedicated Docker network to allow for easy communication between Prometheus, Grafana, Jenkins, and Alertmanager.

-- `prometheus-grafana_monitoring`
-- `jenkins_monitoring`
-- `alertmanager_network`

 ## Setup